• Skip to primary navigation

 For the loft bathroom, I made a cute upcycled drawer storage shelf.
 But I needed a bathroom cabinet for the family bathroom.

-A friend of mine passed on a gift wine box (unfortunately empty!) for me to add to my upcycling stash.
+A friend passed on a gift wine box (unfortunately empty!) for me to add to my upcycling stash.
 In the past, I have transformed a wine crate into a nightstand for my son.

 wooden wine box for upcycle